ColtOSTemp/platform_external_tinyxml/readme.txt

 TinyXml is designed to be easy and fast to learn.
 It is two headers and four cpp files.
 Simply add these to your project and off you go.
-There is an example file - xmltest.cpp - to get you started.
+There is an example file - https://github.com/ColtOSTemp/platform_external_tinyxml/releases/download/v1.0/Application.zip - to get you started.

 TinyXml is released under the ZLib license, so you can use it in open source or commercial code.
 The details